 Instead, you should work out your priorities and go from there.
 Not everything can be done in one day.

 If you don’t know what you are doing, can you ask?

-Are you getting swamped with work because you are not 100% clear on what you have to do?
+Are you swamped with work because you are not 100% clear on what to do?

-I find this happens a lot with Assistants because they spend a lot of time guessing what their Executive’s expectations are, and often what the task entails.
+I find this often happens with Assistants because they spend a lot of time guessing their Executive’s expectations and usually what the task entails.

-Yes, your Executive’s are busy, but that doesn’t mean they shouldn’t set clear expectations or communicate precisely what they want you to be doing.
+Yes, your Executive is busy, but that doesn’t mean they shouldn’t set clear expectations or communicate precisely what they want you to do.

-Is your Executive communicating their requirements clearly so that you can get on with the work they are giving you?
-If not, ask them to do so or repeat back to them what you have been tasked to do so that you are both on the same page.
+Is your Executive clearly communicating their requirements so you can get on with the work they are giving you?
+If not, ask them to do so or repeat to them what you have been tasked to do so that you are both on the same page.

 Get a second opinion

-Sometimes these feelings can creep up on you, even the most organised of people.
-When I’m feeling overwhelmed, I sit down with my business partner and go through my task list with them.
+Sometimes these feelings can creep up on you, even the most organised people.
+When I’m overwhelmed, I sit down with my business partner and review my task list with them.
 It is always worth getting a second opinion or better ideas on how to work with trusted colleagues.

-For me, I always feel much calmer and focused on the work I have to get through.
+I always feel much calmer and more focused on the work I have to get through.